Backup and Restore

 If you are restoring from scratch follow the installation

-Do not run the php artisan migrate
+do not run the php artisan migrate

 installation step when installing BookStack.

 You may need to comment this command out if using an installer script.
-If using

 Database